Large Skin Tag & Wart Removal by a Plastic Surgeon

 A Shave excision is performed with the aim of completely removing the skin tag.
 This is our recommended method of removal for skin tags.

-A Full consultation with your GP or Plastic Surgeon is included in the below price.
-A £80 deposit is payable on booking to secure your Excision date with your GP or Surgeon.
+A Full consultation with your Plastic Surgeon is included in the below price.
+A £80 deposit is payable on booking to secure your excision date with your Surgeon.

 |NUMBER OF LESIONS||Price|